 An introduction to sensation and perception, with an emphasis on the psychology of seeing.
-Specific topics include the following: examination of the functional properties of sensory systems (e.g., auditory system, color vision, vestibular system, touch and kinaesthesia); phenomenology of sensation and perception; psychophysical limits of perceptual systems; goals of sensory coding; structure and evolution of sensory systems; theories of perception.
+Specific topics include the following: examination of the functional properties of sensory systems (e.g., auditory system, colour vision, vestibular system, touch and kinaesthesia); phenomenology of sensation and perception; psychophysical limits of perceptual systems; goals of sensory coding; structure and evolution of sensory systems; theories of perception.
 Perceptual experiments will be conducted by students in laboratory classes.
-Assessment: 100% coursework.
-Prerequisite: PSYC1001.